MathSEE-Modeling-Week/Modeling-Week/README.md

 1. Run the [Predator-Prey model](UQ/predprey_server.ipynb) from exercise 2.2 to set up the server.
 2. Connect your MC client to the server and perform the simulation to evaluate the effect of uncertainty in the initial conditions.

-## 5 Advanced UQ Methods
-In this exercise we explore variations of the Monte Carlo method by introducing the Quasi Monte Carlo (QMC) and Markov Chain Monte Carlo (MCMC) methods.
-These methods are built on concepts from the previous section and offer different approaches to improving convergence and solving specific types of problems.

-### 5.1 Quasi Monte Carlo
-The QMC method enhances basic Monte Carlo by using low-discrepancy sequences for more uniform sampling.
-Get familiar with the [Quasi Monte Carlo](UQ/QMC.ipynb) (QMC) method and implement it as an UM-Bridge client.
-You can find a sample solution [here](UQ/QMC_client.ipynb).

-### 5.2 Markov Chain Monte Carlo
-In this section you will explore the general principles of the Markov Chain Monte Carlo (MCMC) method, with a focus on the Metropolis-Hastings algorithm.
-The [notebook](UQ/MCMC.ipynb) demonstrates how to apply MCMC sampling to a 2D target distribution and provides an example using an UM-Bridge benchmark as target distribution.
-MCMC can be used to solve inverse UQ problems.
-Try implementing the given 2D target distribution as an UM-Bridge model (server) and the introduced Metropolis-Hastings algorithm as an UM-Bridge client.
-You can find a sample solution for the model [here](UQ/MCMC_posterior_server.ipynb) and for the client [here](UQ/MCMC_client.ipynb).

 ---

 ### The Benefit of UM-Bridge